-On 10th November, 2014 United Nations Framework for Population Activities (UNFPA) has published a report Masculinity, Son Preference and Intimate Partner Violence in India.
+On 10th November 2014, United Nations Framework for Population Activities (UNFPA) has published a report Masculinity, Son Preference and Intimate Partner Violence in India.
 This study was conducted in collaboration with International Centre for Research on Women or ICRAW.
-This survey had many shocking revelations on intimate partner violence in India and how United Nations groups deals with the issue.
+This survey had many shocking revelations on intimate partner violence in India and how United Nations groups deal with the issue.
 This article will only focus on the issue of Intimate Partner Violence covered in this survey.

 While setting the context for the study the report says – “India, ….has high levels of violence against women”.
 So we understand that the study started with the presumption that Indian women are the victims of Domestic Violence and Indian men are the perpetrators.

-To support its claim, the report refers to the studies done by Campbell in 2002, and NFHS in 2005-06 on this issue.
-The article below already proved that how the earlier domestic violence studies done in India was also biased –
+To support its claim, the report refers to the studies done by Campbell in 2002 and NFHS in 2005-06 on this issue.
+The article below already proved that how the earlier domestic violence studies were done in India was also biased –

 So to bolster their claim this time UN has come up with some statistical analysis and chi-square tests to make their study more complicated for general people to understand.
 However, the basic premise about the perpetrator in the study remained the same.

-In section 1.3 of this report the objectives of the study was elucidated.
-It starts with “The overall objective of this study was to understand the dimensions, nature and determinants of Indian men’s attitudes about son preference and intimate partner violence”
+In section 1.3 of this report, the objectives of the study were elucidated.
+It starts with “The overall objective of this study was to understand the dimensions, nature, and determinants of Indian men’s attitudes about son preference and intimate partner violence”

 So the researchers have made men criminals even before they proved in an unbiased manner by their research that men are in fact the perpetrators.